Last Updated on September 14, 2023

 Before Navy OCS graduation and commissioning as a Navy Officer, candidates receive an assignment to an aviation training squadron.

-Squadron assignment depends partly on whether the new officer is learning to be a Naval Flight Officer or a pilot.
+Squadron assignment depends partly on whether the new officer is learning to be a Naval Flight Officer or a Navy pilot.
 NFO training squadrons are located at Sherman Field, Pensacola, FL.

 Also Read: Navy OCS Guide for Officer Applicants